dannycobussen/roger_style_guide/README.md

 ### Toc
 The `toc` function is used to display table of contents of your Roger mockup.
 It's pretty simple: `toc(PATH_TO BUILD TOC FROM)`.
 See `toc_helper.rb` file for more info on options and lower level function.

+## Mustache
+Roger Styleguide adds support for Mustache templates including support for components as Mustache partials.

+Rendering mustache templates is just as easy as doing `<%= component("bla") %>` which will render `components/bla/bla.mst` if it exists.
+If you also have regular partials you can force using the mustache template by doing `<%= component("bla.mst") %>`.

 ## Installation

 Add this line to your application's Gemfile: